serverless/dashboard/node/packages/aws-lambda-otel-extension/test/benchmark/README.md

 - `TEST_LAYER_FILENAME` - Path to `.zip` file of a layer which contains both external and internal Node.js extensions.
 Ineffective with `--extension-layers-mode=dual`
 - `TEST_EXTERNAL_LAYER_FILENAME` - Path to `.zip` file of a layer which contains external (runtime agnostic) extension.
 Effective only with `--extension-layers-mode=dual`
+- `TEST_INTERNAL_LAYER_FILENAME` - Path to `.zip` file of a layer which contains just internal Node.js extension.
+It's effective for `internalOnly` benchmark variant, and in other cases effective only with `--extension-layers-mode=dual`